Binomial for Test Design and Analysis

 cumulative binomial equation for certain variables can be difficult and in

 some cases almost impossible without the use of a computer.
-The Design of
+The test

 software performs these estimations automatically.